 - Office 365 eDiscovery Searches: to find text and metadata in the content of your resources: SharePoint Online, OneDrive for Business, Skype for Business Online and Exchange Online.
 In addition, Office 365's advanced eDiscovery employs machine learning technologies and can help you identify documents that are relevant to a particular topic (for example, regulatory compliance research) quickly and with greater accuracy.

 - Customer Lockbox: Office 365 can help you meet regulatory compliance obligations related to express authorization of data access during service operations.

 Among the current features of Office 365 that protect data and identify when a data security incident occurs, we highlight:

 - Advanced Threat Protection for Exchange Online Protection: Protects email against new sophisticated malware attacks in real time.
-It also allows creating guidelines that prevent users from accessing attachments or malicious websites whose links are sent by email.
-In addition, Intelligence against threats helps you to detect and protect you proactively against advanced threats.
+It also allows you to create guidelines that prevent users from accessing attachments or malicious websites whose links are sent by email.
+In addition, the Intelligence against threats helps you to detect and protect you in a proactive way against advanced threats.

 - Advanced security management: Allows you to identify abnormal and high-risk uses, which will alert you to possible security incidents.
 It also allows you to configure activity policies to track and respond to high-risk activities.

 - Office 365 Audit Logs: You can monitor and track the activities of administrators and users in all Office 365 workloads, which facilitates the early detection and investigation of security and compliance issues.